New Source Energy Stock Market Value

 New Source Energy Backtested Returns

-New Source is out of control given 3 months investment horizon.
-New Source Energy has Sharpe Ratio of 0.12, which conveys that the firm had a 0.12 % return per unit of risk over the last 3 months.
-We were able to interpolate data for sixteen different technical indicators, which can help you to evaluate if expected returns of 14.62% are justified by taking the suggested risk.
-Use New Source Energy Risk Adjusted Performance of (0.08), standard deviation of 6.15, and Mean Deviation of 1.49 to evaluate company specific risk that cannot be diversified away.
-New Source holds a performance score of 9 on a scale of zero to a hundred.
-The company secures a Beta (Market Risk) of -0.21, which conveys not very significant fluctuations relative to the market.
+New Source Energy has Sharpe Ratio of -0.12, which conveys that the firm had a -0.12 % return per unit of risk over the last 3 months.
+New Source exposes sixteen different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please verify New Source's Standard Deviation of 6.15, mean deviation of 1.49, and Risk Adjusted Performance of (0.08) to check out the risk estimate we provide.
+The company secures a Beta (Market Risk) of -0.19, which conveys not very significant fluctuations relative to the market.
 As returns on the market increase, returns on owning New Source are expected to decrease at a much lower rate.
 During the bear market, New Source is likely to outperform the market.
-Use New Source Energy market risk adjusted performance, treynor ratio, as well as the relationship between the Treynor Ratio and day typical price , to analyze future returns on New Source Energy.
+At this point, New Source Energy has a negative expected return of -0.78%.
+Please make sure to verify New Source's market risk adjusted performance, treynor ratio, as well as the relationship between the Treynor Ratio and day typical price , to decide if New Source Energy performance from the past will be repeated at some point in the near future.

 Auto-correlation

-New Source Energy has no correlation between past and present.
-Overlapping area represents the amount of predictability between New Source time series from 28th of November 2025 to 13th of December 2025 and 13th of December 2025 to 28th of December 2025.
+New Source Energy has perfect predictability.
+Overlapping area represents the amount of predictability between New Source time series from 19th of November 2025 to 19th of December 2025 and 19th of December 2025 to 18th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of New Source Energy price movement.
-The serial correlation of 0.0 indicates that just 0.0% of current New Source price fluctuation can be explain by its past prices.
+The serial correlation of 9.223372036854776E16 indicates that 9.223372036854776E16% of current New Source price fluctuation can be explain by its past prices.

 Residual Average0.0